CarlaLlama/top-x/README.md

 ## Installation

-Before you begin, make sure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed on your system.
+Before you begin, make sure you have [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.

-1. Clone the repository or download the project files to your local machine.
+Then follow these steps:

-2. Open your terminal and navigate to the project directory.
+1. Clone the repository and cd into the directory.

-3. Run the following command to install the project dependencies:
+2. Run the following command to install the project dependencies:

    ```bash
    npm install
    ```

-4. And the following to build:
+3. And the following to build:
    ```bash
    npm build
    ```